mickfuzz/makecode-platformer-101/missions.md

 * Player and Maker types & Specialised missions
 * Limits to the Mission based approach - meeting your self in the middle

+## Using Game Design Patterns as Missions

+One of the driving ideas of this approach is to choose [game making design patterns from a menu](gamePatterns)

 ## Main Macro Mission

 The starting hook for our mission is to make a game which tells an environmental or social story.
 This approach is sometimes called Games for Change.
 The game doesn't need to be too serious and of course it can be a lot of fun.
 Having a bit of a guide for what kind of game to create can be helpful if learners are unsure of where to get started.